arthur8-source/Wireshark-Network-Analysis/README.md

 # 1. Setup and Installation
   - Downloaded Wireshark from Wireshark's official site.

-  - Installed Wireshark on my system following the official instructions for [your OS].
+  - Installed Wireshark on my system following the official instructions

   - Verified administrative/root access to capture packets on my network interface.